-As a guest conductor, Honeck has worked with leading international orchestras such at the Bavarian Radio Symphony Orchestra, Deutsches Symphonie-Orchester Berlin, Gewandhausorchester Leipzig, Staatskapelle Dresden, Royal Concertgebouw Orchestra, London Symphony Orchestra, Orchestre de Paris, Accademia di Santa Cecilia Rome and the Vienna Philharmonic.
-Orchestras he conducted in the United States include New York Philharmonic, The Cleveland Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic and Boston Symphony Orchestra.
+As a guest conductor, Honeck has worked with the world’s leading orchestras including the Bavarian Radio Symphony Orchestra, Gewandhausorchester Leipzig, Staatskapelle Dresden, Royal Concertgebouw Orchestra, London Symphony Orchestra, Orchestre de Paris, Accademia di Santa Cecilia Rome and the Vienna Philharmonic.
+Orchestras he has conducted in the United States include the New York Philharmonic, The Cleveland Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, Philadelphia Orchestra and Boston Symphony Orchestra.
 He is also a regular guest at the Verbier Festival.
-In February 2013, he gave his successful debut with the Berlin Philharmonic Orchestra, the direct result of which was a CD recording of works by Dvořák for Deutsche Grammophon together with Anne-Sophie Mutter, which received an Echo Klassik award in 2014.
+His successful debut with the Berlin Philharmonic Orchestra resulted in a CD recording of works by Dvořák for Deutsche Grammophon together with Anne-Sophie Mutter, which received an Echo Klassik award in 2014.
 In the 2016-2017 season, he will return to Berlin and also continue his regular collaboration with the orchestras in Bamberg, Stockholm, Oslo, Prague and Rome.
 Other guest engagements include San Francisco Symphony, New York Philharmonic, Chicago Symphony, Israel Philharmonic and Shanghai Symphony Orchestra.